triasisghosh/Emergency-buzzer/README.md

 # Manual for users
 * Add the required phone numbers in the contact.csv file without country code.
   Don't keep any other text in that file or put comma, simply add phone numbers in newlines.
-* AFter running the program press the buzzer and see.
+* After running the program press the buzzer and see.

 # Instruction for coders
 * Add the required credentials inside the .json file in specified places.